codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 1. Commits the change back using the [Git commit plugin](https://codefresh.io/steps/step/git-commit) to the Git repository that contains the manifests.

 The CD pipeline (described in the previous section) will detect that commit and use the [sync plugin](https://codefresh.io/steps/step/argocd-sync) to instruct ArgoCD to deploy the new tag.
 Alternatively you can setup the ArgoCD project to auto-sync on its own if it detects changes in the Git repository with the manifests.

+## Using a Git repository for the pipelines

+Remember that according to GitOPs we should place *all* application resources on Git.
+This means that the pipelines themselves must also be present in Git.

+Even though Codefresh has a powerful inline editor for editing pipelines, as soon as you finish with your pipelines you [should commit them in Git](https://github.com/codefresh-contrib/gitops-pipelines) and load them from the repository.

 ## What to read next